-Although there are two parts that make up the computer-based Certified Management Accountant (CMA) exam, for the purpose of this article, we will focus on Part 1: Financial Reporting, Planning, Performance, and Control.
+Although there are two parts that make up the computer-based Certified Management Accountant (CMA) exam, for the purpose of this article, we will focus on Part 1: Financial Planning, Performance, and Analytics.

 Some testing accommodations include extended testing time, additional breaks, and Braille test materials.